SmartBear/swaggerhub-cli/examples/integrations/README.md

 Integrations are managed using the `integration` topic.
 The `create` and `update` commands take a configuration file for the integration settings.
 Each integration has a different set of properties that can be configured.

 **Note for SwaggerHub On-Premise customers:** Most of the `integration` commands require SwaggerHub v.
-1.27, except for `integration:create` which can create source control integrations in v.
+1.27 or later, except for `integration:create` which can create source control integrations in v.
 1.26 as well.

 # Integrations